stenberg/content-staging/readme.txt

 == Changelog ==

+= 1.1 =
+* New AJAX importer to use when Background importer is not an option.
-Pagination on Edit Batch page.
+* Pagination on Edit Batch page.